OSEA Collective Bargaining Agreement

 The objective of this process is to promote open communication and mutual respect so that issues can be resolved in the best interests of the employees and the District.

-The District agrees to meet monthly with the president of the OSEA and the OSEA representative to discuss issues and concerns.
-Up to one additional OSEA member may be included in the monthly meetings.
+The District agrees to meet monthly with the OSEA Chapter President and the OSEA representative to discuss issues and concerns.
+Additional OSEA members may be included in the monthly meetings by mutual agreement.
 Concerns that need to be pursued may be appointed to an Ad Hoc Committee for resolution.
-Members of the Ad Hoc Committee will be appointed by the Superintendent or designee and the president of OSEA.
-It is understood thatthese meetings are not a continuation of negotiations.
+Members of the Ad Hoc Committee will be appointed by the Superintendent or designee and the OSEA Chapter President.
+It is understood that these meetings are not a continuation of negotiations.
 This Article does not take precedence over any other article.

 A. WORK CALENDAR

-The District retains the right and authority to change the days on which school shall be held and make other adjustments to the calendar as may be required.
+- The District retains the right and authority to change the days on which school shall be held and make other adjustments to the calendar as may be required.
 In the event adjustments are made to said calendar, the salary of classified personnel set forth in the salary schedule included in this Agreement shall be adjusted for the added or deleted days on the basis of the classified employees’ daily rate under said salary schedule.
-The District shall notify the Association of any intended calendar changes that will exceed 5 days of increase or reduction before implementation.
-Increases or reductions to the calendar that exceeds 5 days shall not be implemented without first providing the association an opportunity for input.
+The District shall notify the Association of any intended calendar changes that will exceed five (5) days of increase or reduction before implementation.
+Increases or reductions to the calendar that exceed five (5) days shall not be implemented without first providing the association an opportunity for input.

 The District will establish the beginning step placement for newly hired employees on the current salary schedule.
 The following criteria will be taken into consideration: years of relevant experience, education and training.